Dreamnity/srmdoc/docs/intro.md

 ## The server

-This server is originally made for SRM University.
+This server is originally made for SRM IST.

-It is a simple server.

 We support cracked players, any versions(java 1.8 - 1.20.2, or latest bedrock)